New Zealand Warriors Women

 The New Zealand Warriors Women are a professional rugby league football club based in Auckland, New Zealand that competes in the National Rugby League Women's (NRLW) premiership.
-The Warriors women’s team are coached by Ronald Griffiths.

-As with their men’s team, the Warriors women are based at Mount Smart Stadium in the Auckland suburb of Penrose.

-The Warriors women’s team previously competed in the NRLW for three seasons: 2018, 2019, and 2020.
+They are coached by Ronald Griffiths.
+As with the men's team, the Warriors women are based at Mount Smart Stadium in the Auckland suburb of Penrose.
+The Warriors women's team previously competed in the NRLW for three seasons: 2018, 2019, and 2020.

 History

 In December 2017, the New Zealand Warriors expressed their interest in applying for a licence to participate in the inaugural NRL Women's Premiership.
 In March 2018, they were awarded one of four licences for the league's inaugural season, to commence in September of the same year.
 Luisa Avaiki was named the coach of the side.

 The team competed in, and finished 3rd place in both the 2018 and 2019 seasons, the latter of which included the first ever standalone NRLW match held at Mount Smart Stadium.

 The team was impacted in 2020 by travel restrictions imposed to mitigate the COVID-19 pandemic.
 Five New Zealand based players from the previous season elected to go through three weeks of quarantine isolation on arrival in Australia to prepare for the 2020 NRLW season.
 The remainder of the Warriors squad consisted of Australian based players.
 The team was coached by Jillaroos coach, Brad Donald.
 The side came in third place (from four) for the third consecutive year.

 In June 2021, CEO Cameron George announced the team would not compete in the 2021 competition but plan to re-enter the competition in 2022.
 This did not eventuate, however, with the NRL announcing NRLW expansion to 10 teams for the 2023 season that did not include the Warriors.

-In August 2022, during a Members-Only meeting with CEO Cameron George, Owner Mark Robinson, Coach Stacey Jones, and Captain Tohu Harris.
+In August 2022, during a members-only meeting with CEO Cameron George, Owner Mark Robinson, Coach Stacey Jones, and Captain Tohu Harris.
 It was announced their intention to re-enter the competition for the 2025 season.

 On March 28 2024, NRL CEO Andrew Abdo announced the Warriors would rejoin the NRLW, along with a Canterbury-Bankstown Bulldogs team, in an expanded 12-team competition from 2025.

-Players

-Signings for 2025

-From 10 September 2024 the New Zealand Warriors began to announce player signings for the 2025 NRLW season.